 Council on Foundations -- a national nonprofit association of approximately 2,000 grantmaking foundations and corporations.

-The Foundation Center -- nonprofit service organization and leading authority on organized private philanthropy in the U.S. A major source of grant information and news; includes a section on international grant information, and has free training materials (many in multiple languages) including a Proposal Writing Short Course.
-Some searching is also free (in the Foundation Directory Online Free database), but there is access to other database searching available to individuals for a fee.
+The Foundation Center -- nonprofit service organization and leading authority on organized private philanthropy in the U.S. A major source of grant information and news; includes a section on international grant information, and has free training materials (many in multiple languages).
+Some searching is also free (in the Foundation Directory Online Free database).

 Here are a few resources with information for minority and international grant seekers:

-You can also check individual OSU college websites for pages similar to this one from the College of Engineering: Scholarships: Women and Minorities in Engineering
+Check your OSU college's website for information, similar to this page from the College of Engineering: Scholarships: Women and Minorities in Engineering